-Sylvia Walker is obsessed with mysticism and continually tries to establish contact with her late son Thomas Leslie Walker.
-When her nephew Philip Paisley apparently goes into a trance and writes a poem Sylvia's son wrote the day before he died in an elevator crash, she is convinced contact has been made and Philip and his wife Elaine move into the house.
-Sylvia's daughter Bonnie Craig is convinced that Philip is a fraud and seeks Perry Mason's advice.
-When Bonnie goes into a similar trance-like state and Paisley is killed when an elevator drops five floors, Bonnie is charged with murder.
-When Paul Drake learns that Philip was also a blackmailer, it's up to Perry to figure out who his latest victim was.
+Sylvia Walker is obsessed with mysticism and continually tries to establish contact with her late son, Thomas Leslie Walker.
+When her nephew, Philip Paisley, apparently goes into a trance and auto-writes a poem Sylvia's son wrote the day before he died in an elevator crash, she is convinced contact has been made and Philip and his wife Elaine move into Thomas' room in the house.
+Sylvia's daughter, Bonnie Craig, is convinced that Philip is a fraud and seeks Perry Mason's advice.
+When Bonnie goes into a similar trance-like state where she auto-writes a threatening statement that can only be read when held up to a mirror and Paisley is killed when the same elevator drops five floors, Bonnie is charged with murder.
+The family doctor says he saw her enter Philip's room with pliers and a screwdriver.
+Bonnie tells Perry she doesn't know how she did the auto-writing, forcing Perry to call in an ESP expert.
+When Paul Drake learns that Philip was also a blackmailer, it's up to Perry to figure ...
 Written by

 I did it before and I did it again!
 I Fixed the Elevator!